The Big Move: Impact

 The Big Move conducted modelling to forecast what the impact of its implementation would be in the year 2031.
 The proposed regional rapid transit and highway network was expected to achieve significant benefits, even with the additional population.
 These benefits included reduced commuting times, increased active transportation and reduced environmental impacts.

 Priority actions

 Expanding rapid transit

 The region's transportation infrastructure has been characterized as neglected from under-investment.
 The core of the RTP is building a seamlessly integrated regional rapid transit network consisting of 62 different rapid transit projects.
 These projects form two long-term templates with 15 and 25-year horizons.
 These templates outline broad projects; specific details about technology, alignment, stations and service levels for each project are subsequently determined though a cost–benefit analysis, or an environmental assessment process.

 Connectivity to Pearson Airport

-Toronto's Union Station and Pearson Airport are the two busiest transportation hubs in Canada, which are linked together by the Union Pearson Express.
+Toronto's Union Station and Pearson Airport, the two busiest transportation hubs in Canada, are linked together by the Union Pearson Express.

 Having high-order transit connectivity to Toronto Pearson International Airport is the second priority action in the Big Move.
 The RTP identifies the following transit corridors, some of which are now in planning or construction: